murex/EventStormingJournal/_posts/2024-03-06-design-level-event-storming-in-3-minutes.markdown

 ## Why would you run a Design Level Event Storming?

-In _Why Should You Run a Design-Level Event Storming_, we explained that **Design Level Event Storming bridges Big Picture Event Storming and actual coding with Domain Driven Design**.
+In [Why Should You Run a Design-Level Event Storming]({{site.url}}{{site.baseurl}}/software%20design/why-should-you-run-a-design-level-event-storming/), we explained that **Design Level Event Storming bridges Big Picture Event Storming and actual coding with Domain Driven Design**.
 It should be used to zoom on the Bounded Contexts (aka Functional Area) of the system that:

 - Are business-strategic and business-differentiating
 - Contain complicated business logic, and as such, are worth a Domain Driven Design approach

 ## What is Design Level Event Storming

-**Design Level Event Storming relies on precise Domain Driven Design concepts.** _How to Explain Design-Level Event Storming to Your Mother_ contains a script you can use to introduce the necessary vocabulary:
+**Design Level Event Storming relies on precise Domain Driven Design concepts.** [How to Explain Design-Level Event Storming to Your Mother]({{site.url}}{{site.baseurl}}/software%20design/how-to-explain-design-level-event-storming-to-your-mother/) contains a script you can use to introduce the necessary vocabulary:

 1. The picture that explains everything
 2. Domain Event